 A final word on fonts

-It may seem like a small design element that doesn’t really require much attention or thought, but your choice of font for your company is just as important as your brand’s colors.
+It may seem like a small design element that doesn’t really require much attention or thought, but your choice of font for your business is just as important as your brand’s colors.
 The shape, weight, character, and style of them work hard to communicate more than just the words they occupy.

 We hope that our designers’ pairing recommendations above provide you with the perfect solution for your business.
-But if you prefer choosing your company’s fonts on your own, be sure to give it some thoughtful consideration.
+But if you prefer choosing your business’ fonts on your own, be sure to give it some thoughtful consideration.
 It may be just a small decision, but it’s one that has a real impact on your brand, how your customers interact with it, and ultimately, how well your site and pages convert.